mozilla/fx-private-relay/docs/developer-mode.md

 The function `emails.utils.decode_dict_gza85` can be used to decode an encoded string back to a Python dictionary.

 If the encoded string is more than 1024 bytes, it is split into 1024-byte segments and emitted over several log messages.
 This ensures it does not exceed any log backend limits.
-The log field `"part"` can be used to order the log messages, and `"parts"` to collect all the segments.
+The log field `"log_group_id"` will be unique for the encoded string, and can be used to find all the parts.
+The log field `"part"` can be used to order the log messages.
+The log field `"parts"` can be used to confirm that all the segments are found.
 The segments can be concatenated or joined by whitespace, such as newlines, before sending it to `decode_dict_gza85`.